- College of Arts & Sciences

 The E-4 is a four phase guide to help you design your plan of action for your time at the University of Portland.
 Each phase has a theme to encourage students to take advantage of the many resources on and off campus: Explore, Engage, Experience, and Enhance.
-It is not merely a "To Do" list of items to check off a list – rather it is a customizable plan that enables you to tailor your plan and engage with resources (people, places, activities, etc.) that with support your goals.
+It is not merely a "To Do" list of items to check off a list – rather it is a customizable plan that enables you to tailor your plan and engage with resources (people, places, activities, etc.) that will support your goals.